-The Government has not yet confirmed if it will allow members who qualify for protection to take their LGPS benefits before age 57 from April 2028.
+Pension scheme rules allow the Government to protect members who joined the LGPS before 4 November 2021 from these changes.
+The Government has not yet confirmed if it will allow members who joined the Scheme before 4 November 2021 to take their LGPS pension before age 57 from April 2028.